-As described earlier, we expect the unusual array geometry to be useful for a number of analyses in addition to the two examples provided.
+We further expect the unusual array geometry to be useful for a number of analyses in addition to the two examples provided.
 Several such studies are already underway, and here we briefly describe some of these possibilities, which will be subjects of future publications.

 In the analysis of ambient noise, the depth extent of the array may be useful in helping estimate the directionality and modal content of the seismic noise.
-For example, the depth dependence of the observed Rayleigh and Love eigenfunctions can be used as a direct constraint on the modes observed, rather than having to make assumptions about the dominance of fundamental-mode surface waves that are commonly made.
-Combined with other radiometer-based techniques used in other areas of physics (REFERENCE), such estimates would directly contribute to the design of future underground gravitational-wave detectors.
+For example, the depth dependence of the Rayleigh and Love eigenfunctions can be directly measured from Homestake data and then used as a constraint on the observed seismic noise modes, hence avoiding common assumptions about the dominance of fundamental-mode surface waves.
+Combined with other radiometer-based techniques used in other areas of physics [Thrane et al. 2009], such estimates would directly contribute to the design of future underground gravitational-wave detectors.

-For teleseismic earthquake analysis, other analyses beyond what was described previously may also help understand the scattering and reflection of the nearly-vertical incoming waves with the surface, hence directly measuring the impact of the surface weathered layer on the teleseismic waveforms.
+For teleseismic earthquake analysis, other analyses beyond what was described above may also help understand the scattering and reflection of the nearly-vertical incoming waves with the surface, hence directly measuring the impact of the surface weathered layer on the teleseismic waveforms.
 One example that is being pursued relates to how well one station's waveforms can be predicted based on knowledge of all other stations' data.
 The dependence of station location on the success of such predictions should provide valuable information about the heterogeneity of subsurface structure.

 Finally, comparison of P-wave particle motions within the array may yield unique data on P-wave anisotropy.
-The rocks at Homestake are predominately highly foliated phyllites and schists (REFERENCE) and are known to be highly anisotropic (REFERENCE).
+The rocks at Homestake are predominately highly foliated phyllites and schists [REF] and are known to be highly anisotropic [REF].
 It is thus not surprising that most of the events we have examined (e.g., Fig. 6 and 7) show significant amplitudes on the transverse component, even during the first cycle of the P wave.
 Further analysis will be necessary to fully identify how strongly anisotropy affects observed waveforms.